Tiny Toon Adventures: Defenders of the Universe: Development and cancellation

 Originally titled Tiny Toon Adventures: Defenders of the Looniverse, Defenders of the Universe was first announced in 2001 with a planned spring 2002 release.
 It was later expected for release by the summer that same year.

 In 2004, Douglas C. Perry for IGN suggested that the game had always been intended for release, mentioning that it was "still officially slated to come out sometime (not necessarily in 2004)".
-However, years later, nothing new has been mentioned about the game.
-Considering the fact that support for the PlayStation 2 and GameCube has been discontinued, the game's resurrection and release are unlikely.
-Before its cancellation, the game was given an ESRB rating and was shown on retail listings.
+While the game was given an ESRB rating and was shown on retail listings, it was never released in any capacity, with no official reason given.

 Reception

 Kurt Kalata from Hardcore Gaming 101 theorized that the game was planned to be the spiritual successor to Treasure's 1999 Japanese-exclusive Rakugaki Showtime, noting its similarities in gameplay and mechanics.
-The director and one of the designers of the game, Tetsuhiko Kikuchi, was also the director and one of the designers of Rakugaki Showtime, and Tsunehisa Kanagae was another designer who worked on both games, as did programmer Masaki Ukyo.
+Shared staff between the two games include director and co-designer Tetsuhiko Kikuchi, co-designer Tsunehisa Kanagae, and programmer Masaki Ukyo.